 Visual Elements Plugin – Shortcodes #

-The best way to create amazing pages with the theme is using the Ink WordPress theme custom page builder elements, in this area we will show you how to use it. you will be able to use this shortcode to build pages, posts or galleries. ]
+The best way to create amazing pages with the theme is by using the Ink WordPress theme custom page builder elements.
+In this area, we will show you how to use it.
+You can use this shortcode to build pages, posts or galleries. ]

 We build this shortcode to add more features to the theme page builder.
-You will install our exclusive WordPress Visual composer add-ons plugin for free as soon as you activate our Visualmodo theme on your site, a message for you simply click-to-upload our plugin.
+You will install our exclusive WordPress Visual Composer add-ons plugin for free as soon as you activate our Visualmodo theme on your site, a message for you click to upload our plugin.

-In the case you want to edit the default plugin page content elements style you can navigate to your WordPress Dashboard > Visual Elements > General Settings > area.
+If you want to edit the default plugin page content elements style, you can navigate to your WordPress Dashboard > Visual Elements > General Settings > area.

 Setup a Menu #